Op-Amp Layout Guidelines for Noise Reduction in Your PCB

 The operational amplifier needs a stabilized voltage to produce the right output signal.
 To suppress noise produced when switching the power supply, place a grounded bypass capacitor close to the supply pin of the operational amplifier.
 The bypass capacitor should have a short path between the op-amps power pin and the ground connection.

-2. Pay Attention to Stray Capacitance Between Output and Input Pins
+2. Pay Attention to the Open Loop Gain Between Output and Input Pins

 3. Remove Heat from High Power Amplifiers